An explanation of my process working with electromagnetic frequencies and modular synthesis.

 Acoustic Radiator is a site-specific sound installation created for Radio Revolten International Radio Art Festival in Halle, Germany in September-October 2016.
 The building in which it is housed was abandoned for 15 years prior to the festival occupying it for – installation spaces, a radio station, offices and a performance space.
 The installation uses a high frequency RF receiver to receive the packets sent from a wifi router, and translates them into audible sound.
 These fast tapping packet rhythms are used as a clock, and sent to a modular synthesizer.
 The synthesizer subdivides the rhythms, and sends them to three modified speakers that vibrate a door, two radiators found in the building, and a subwoofer also buried under a pile of radiators.
 The lighting used in the installation was also found in a discarded pile in the building.

 Electrosmog is concerned with themes of electromagnetism and material processes which sonify inaudible events.
 Using an electrosmog high frequency receiver to capture sounds produced by mobile phones, wireless phones, wifi, microwaves, and other electronic devices (between 800 MHz – 2.5 GHz).

-An Important element to the electrosmog performances, is that wifi operates on the same frequency as a microwave oven (2.4GHz), and when modulated into audible frequencies, wifi sounds like pops and clicks and a microwave creates a deep drone.
-This video highlights the deep drone of the microwave.
+Ghost Station is a site specific sound installation created for Nuit Blanche, Toronto.
 Lower Bay Station, which had been out of use since 1968 (Toronto’s ghost station) was used as a vessel to contain sounds that are within and below the threshold of human hearing – infrasound and tactile sound – where sound is felt rather than heard.
 Low frequencies created by cars and subways are contributors to the cacophony of infrasonic noise that exists deep below the rumbling of the city.
 These tactile sounds have also been associated with paranormal activity and ghost sightings.